hritikaliyar/Object-detection-using-ssd-mobileNet/README.md

-Here we are using ssd mobileNet V2 pretrained model which is trained on coco dataset. we are using this model to perform object detection in images we are using tensorflow deeplearning library to perform object detection
+Here we are using ssd mobileNet V2 pretrained model which is trained on coco dataset.

+Aim: Our main aim here is to perform object detection in images

+Tools: we are using tensorflow deeplearning library to perform object detection

+Model: We are using pretained model to perform object detection